 For the 3 buttons on the right of the Schedule a New Task, the green logo is Run Button which means the scheduled task is executed once you click it.
-The yellow logo is for Editing the scheduled task.
-The red logo is to Remove the task.
+And the yellow pencil logo is for Editing the scheduled task.

-🔹How to remove a scheduled task
+🔹How to remove a scheduled task in VMware

-Scheduled snapshots cannot be used as one of the common methods of backup for the following reasons:
+Snapshot and backup are different from each other, and scheduled VMware snapshot cannot be used as one of the common methods of backup for the following reasons:

 1. One VM requires one separate scheduled task.
 If you own a wide range of VMs, it is complicated to create and manage snapshot tasks.

-Simple steps to back up VM using AOMEI Cyber Backup
+Simple steps to back up VM using AOMEI Cyber Backup:

 2. Click Backup Task >> Add New Task to create the complete and secure backup task.

-7. Click Start Backup.
+- Click Start Backup.
 You can monitor the whole backup process.
 Meanwhile, after backup, the recovery is rather secure once unpredictable events happen to your original VM.